RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK811-Module/Datasheet/README.md

 ### Description

-The RAK811 Low-Power Long Range LoRa Technology Transceiver module provides an easy to use, small size, and low-power solution for long-range wireless data applications.
+The RAK811 is a Low-Power Long-Range LoRa Technology Transceiver module that provides an easy-to-use, small size, and low-power solution for long-range wireless data applications.

-This module complies with Class A & C of LoRaWAN 1.0.2 specifications that can easily connect to different LoRaWAN server platforms like TheThingsNetwork (TTN), Chirpstack, Actility, etc. It also supports LoRa Point-to-Point (P2P) communication mode which help you in implementing your own customized long-range LoRa network quickly.
+This module complies with Class A & C of LoRaWAN 1.0.2 specifications that can easily connect to different LoRaWAN server platforms like TheThingsNetwork (TTN), Chirpstack, Actility, etc. It also supports LoRa Point-to-Point (P2P) communication mode, which helps you in implementing your own customized long-range LoRa network quickly.

 The RAK811 module is integrated with Semtech’s SX1276 and STM32.
 You can configure the mode and operation of the module using AT commands via a UART interface.
-Also, it offers low power features which is very suitable for battery-powered applications.
+Also, it offers low-power features, which are very suitable for battery-powered applications.

 ### Features